-Founding History of CKCPJ, 1983 - 1991
+Founding History of CKCPJ, 1983 - 1991 by Betsy Neale, CKCPJ founding Executive Director

 - See also CKCPJ Highlights since 1983

 In the fall of 1983 I moved to Lexington from Maine where I had been active with the American Friends Service Committee and the Nuclear Freeze movement.
 I found no organization here working on that issue.
 Instead, a number of small groups worked on peace and justice issues as separate entities.
+I wanted to bring these organizations together to increase both their awareness of each other and their effectiveness.
+Will Hayes, retired president of Alice Lloyd College, mentored me by supplying me with names of individuals and groups.

 As I met with these groups, they expressed interest in the idea of forming an umbrella organization, and in November 1983, the Central Kentucky Council for Peace and Justice was created.